Sunday, July 30, 2017

 His saw was interesting in that it had a cutout, which is said was to reduce surface area and friction.
 Its the first time I've seen this.

 He uses no drawings, relying on memorized dimensions and this set of patterns.
 He won't be building a boat next winter but definitely the winter following.
 I have an idea it could possibly be a workshop for those interested in learning traditional Japanese boatbuilding.
-We'll see if the company would be interested in such a partnership.
+I've spoken to them and the company is interested in such a partnership.
+We'll see about putting a program together.